Only looking to spend about $100 on your gaming gear upgrade? Do you start with a headset, mouse, mousepad, or keyboard?

 Not that a gaming keyboard isn't important, but if you already have a working keyboard, you shouldn't worry too much about upgrading to a gaming keyboard before you get your mouse, mousepad, and headset upgraded.
 But if you're all set there, here's the keyboard to pick up:

-The Apex 3 looks amazing and comes with tons of features that you wouldn't expect in the $50 range, like customizable RGB that intrgrates with your games and Discord, a wrist rest, and more.
+The Apex 3 TKL keyboard looks amazing and comes with tons of features that you wouldn't expect in the $50 range, like customizable RGB that intrgrates with your games and Discord, media controls, and more.
 It's built to last longer than any other membrane keyboard; specifically rated IP32 water and dust resistant to survive spills and accidents.

 I hope this helps you to put together your budget-friendly setup.
 Check out the pieces below for more specific gaming needs.